Tuesday, December 2, 2014

 • Blanchard Brown (1 male under 16, 1 male over 16, 4 females) - Blanchard appears in no other records, but one census backup record appears to indicate that he was born in 1750 for this census.

 • Daniel Brown (3 males under 16, 1 males over 16, 3 females).
 Daniel stayed in Moultonborough, and the 1800 census also includes three females (but as of Sept 2022, I've discovered that Daniel had a wife Betty, and two daughters, Betsey and Nabby, living with him at the time).
 In 1820, he was housing a non-naturalized foreigner, and doesn't appear in any subsequent censuses.
-Based on census calculations, he appears to have been born between 1756 and 1765, so he would potentially qualify for parentage, if not for the lack of a 4th female listed in 1790
+Based upon his military profile (found at Moultonborough Public Library), he was 75 years old on Sept.
+12, 1832 (which means he was born in 1756 or 1757), which makes him about 13 or 14 years older than Catherine, so I feel I can rule out Daniel.
+Further, the three females on the 1800 census must have been Betsey, Nabby, and Betty, which would exclude Catherine.

 In neighboring Tuftonboro, there appear to have been Browns as well: heads of household with biblical names like Moses and Obediah.
 Also, there appear to be Brown Family Cemeteries in neighboring Wolfeboro and Moultonboro.

-So, the six men above appear to be possible fathers to Catherine, with Benjamin, and John being the most likely candidates.
+So, the three underlined men above appear to be the most likely possible fathers to Catherine, with Benjamin, and John being the most likely candidates.

 It's interesting to me to note that a Lydia Brown (1779-1840) of Sandwich married Nicholas Bean of my Sandwich Beans, and had a daughter Rebecca Bean who married John Elliott, of my Sandwich Elliotts.
 I wonder if this Lydia may have been related to Catherine?
 They were of even age to have been sisters or cousins.